pouchdb-community/pouchdb-dump-cli/README.md

 2.0.0 is a breaking change that increases the default batch size for non-split dumps from 1 to 100.
 This makes the out-of-the-box performance of this tool much beter.
 You can still get one-doc-per-line if you set the `--split` to 1.

 I doubt anybody actually wants that, but I'm still incrementing the major version.

+**Note**: This does not break compatibility with `pouchdb-load`. `pouchdb-load` will still accept dumpfiles created with either 1.x or 2.x.